Arseni1919/Learning_DRL/README.md

 <img src="pics/dreamerv3_1.png" width="700">

-> A perfect example for a paper that has a highly complex algorithm, but described lightly.
+A perfect example for a paper that has a highly complex algorithm, but described lightly.
 After reading the paper you actually ending up with a feeling that you are smart and not stupid.
 And the code is open.

+> A model-based algorithm that tries to solve a lot of different environments.

 ### RL Algorithms Interconnections